 If there’s any salad that tastes like summer, this Tortellini Pasta Salad with Tomatoes, Basil and Corn absolutely has to be it.
-I’ve yet to take it to a covered dish gathering and have any left at the end of the evening.
-And, this salad tastes just a good as it looks.
+Summer Tortellini Salad is very popular at covered dish gatherings – I rarely have any to take home…always a good sign.

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

-Tortellini Pasta Salad with Tomatoes, Fresh Basil, and Corn – This easy-to-make tortellini pasta salad is just 4 ingredients!
-Chock full of cheese tortellini, grape tomatoes, chopped fresh basil, and sweet corn, then all done up with a sweet and tangy vinaigrette dressing, this pasta salad is the perfect addition to summer picnics and easy weeknight dinners.
+Tortellini Pasta Salad with Tomatoes, Fresh Basil, and Corn – This easy-to-make pasta salad chock full of cheese tortellini, grape tomatoes, chopped fresh basil, and sweet corn, then all done up with a sweet and tangy vinaigrette dressing.
+I love the tortellini pasta salad made with Italian dressing, but this one is even better!

 Tortellini Pasta.
 We prefer to use the refrigerated type of cheese tortellini when making this salad, because it cooks super quickly.
 However, there are shelf-stable tortellini found in the pasta section of your favorite grocer as well as frozen cheese tortellini as another option.
 ANY of them work just fine for this salad.
 I’ve never used a meat-filled tortellini in this salad, but I bet it would be delicious.